 "My son has been studying piano with Brian since kindergarten.
 He's now in high school and is an accomplished musician, with a solid understanding of theory, reading and writing music.
 He loves to play, compose, and improvise.
 My other son — a reluctant piano student — has been encouraged with tremendous patience and understanding by several Garden Street teachers.
 He now reads and plays fluently, in spite of himself.
 The staff at Garden Street is exemplary, and takes an individual approach to each child, to find what works.
 As a former professional dancer, I must add that the ballet and tap teachers for adults are amazing!" -A Delighted Parent

-Piano, Voice Instructor
+Piano, Violin, Voice

 Voice, Piano, Songwriting Instructor